Transcendental Whistling

 You just put your lips together, and blow — Lauren Bacall

 When’s the last time you heard casual public whistling?
 People used to whistle, but they don’t seem to do that anymore.
 At least not in North America.
-In the neighbourhood where I grew up, older folks would often whistle a tune as they worked on their minor chores.
+In the neighbourhood where I grew up, older folks would often whistle a tune as they worked on their minor daily chores.
 Someone walking along the sidewalk downtown passing by whistled so beautifully people would comment to each other.
 My grandmother was a very good whistler, she could really hit the high notes.

 With no technology whatsoever, not even so much as a reed flute, music can be made.
 I used to whistle during less entertaining stretches of long drives, but it occurred to me the other day that I almost never do that anymore (which realization prompted this blog post).
 At first I was one of those public whistlers.
 Then I limited myself to whistling alone, too shy in the newly whistling-unfriendly society to let anyone hear me.